getreu/tp-note/docs/source/tpnote--manual.md

   tpnote -x - '20210122-my_note.md' | lynx --stdin
   ```

-  The above also works in case _Tp-Note_ was compiled with
+  Note, the above also works in case _Tp-Note_ was compiled with
   `--no-default-features` which is recommended for headless systems.